 Solar Capacity and Roof Suitability: Larger roofs and high-energy-use homes qualify more easily, while homes with limited roof space may have insufficient solar potential.

-Project Complexity and Feasibility: Installing solar systems varies in complexity, and feasibility is affected by the building, electrical system, and terrain, which all contribute to a project's cost-effectiveness.
+Project Complexity and Feasibility: Installing solar systems varies in complexity, and feasibility is affected by the building, electrical system, and terrain, all of which contribute to a project's cost-effectiveness.

 Professional Assessment